• Skip to main content

 Carney at Davos

-Like or loathe his politics, unless I am missing something, Mark Carney, Canada’s premier and Liberal party leader, seems a decent man.
+Like or loathe his politics, unless I am missing something, Mark Carney, Canada’s Prime Minister and Liberal party leader, seems a decent man.
 As the Canadian standing up to Donald Trump, whether you are pro- or anti-Trump, you are likely interested to see how this contact sport plays out.
 (Even Curling is close to being a contact sport these days).

 On January 20, at a meeting of the rich and famous at Davos, Carney’s Speech, telling countries they need to get to the Table if they want to avoid being a Dish served up to the Great Powers, stood out.